hyt589/vcpkg-cmake-starter/README.md

 To do this, you will first need to obtain an export of dependent libraries via steps described in [the official docs](https://learn.microsoft.com/en-us/vcpkg/commands/export).
 This will produce a package of the libraries in a format that you specified.

-Then, extract the generated export into the filesystem, and provide the extrated path to `cmake` via the variable `EXPORT_SDK_PATH`:
+Then, extract the generated export into the filesystem, and provide the extracted path to `cmake` via the variable `EXPORT_SDK_PATH`:

 ```bash
 cmake -B build -D EXPORT_SDK_PATH=<extracted/path> --preset default